Skip to main content

 “When I was younger, I felt more hopeful,” said architecture major Christian Miller ’24 during a class discussion.
 He shared his nostalgia-based pop-up idea—complete with a Lego model—featuring old-school voting machines, which he hoped would intrigue engineers, and campaign memorabilia from previous elections, which could spur students to ask parents and grandparents about their own early voting memories.

-Lego model of old-school voting machines
+Lego model of old-school voting machine

 Family was what drew government and politics major Briana McGregor ’26 to the class, she said.
 She grew up in a “politics-heavy household” where “at Christmas, everyone is yelling about who should be the next president. … So when I meet someone who doesn’t care, it makes me wonder: Why?”